yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 Listing MMC devices
 ===================

-Usually in all the platforms there will be two MMC instances of which one would be SD and the other would be eMMC.
+Usually in all the platforms there will be two multimedia card (MMC) instances of which one would be SD and the other would be eMMC.
 The device index of them can vary from one class of platforms to the other.
 For a given platform, the device index can be found in the following way: